leonawicz/Downscaling/docs/md/ds_minmax_temps.md

 The violation of the requirement that the minimum, mean, and maximum be in proper ascending order may occur when attempting to downscale these three climate variables to three different climatologies.
-While the original GCM variables and the high-resolution climatologies multivariate each have a valid support for their multivariate temperature distribution, the GCM and the data set to which it is being downscaled may be sufficiently different from each other to invalidate the new support.
+While the original GCM variables and the high-resolution climatologies each have a valid support for their multivariate temperature distribution, the GCM and the data set to which it is being downscaled may be sufficiently different from each other to invalidate the new support.

 Instead of independently downscaling all three variables the the three high-resolution climatologies, a chain method for delta downscaling is used.